 These likely include web, mobile, email, and member management software/CRM.

-Why membership organizations are continually turning to the CDP
+Why membership organizations are adopting a CDP

 Specific customer data platform use cases for membership organizations